-KDaLe is excited to present the third annual "Book-Inspired Brewing" home brew contest!
+KDaLe is excited to present the fourth annual "Book-Inspired Brewing" home brew contest!
 Imagine taking your favorite book, shoving it into a carboy and letting the magic of fermentation turn it into liquid literature gold.
 Kent District Library, in collaboration with Gravel Bottom Brewing, Railtown Brewing and Pike 51, is calling on home brewers to enter this unique competition: creating a beer inspired by your favorite titles or authors.

 In addition to being judged on flavor, aroma, mouthfeel and appearance, your beer will be rated based on how well it fits the theme (Book-Inspired Brewing) and the story behind it.

-Primary judging will be done with a panel of Gravel Bottom, Railtown, Pike 51 and KDL staff, along with local home brewers and other industry professionals.
+Judging will be done with a panel of Gravel Bottom, Railtown, Pike 51 and KDL staff, along with local home brewers and other industry professionals.

 How the beers are scored:

 - Inspiration (theme connection, creativity, etc.): 15 points